 - Property defaults for project activities can be centrally managed on a per-project basis, and overridden at the activity-level if necessary.

 UiPath has improved the debugging experience to improve testing and remediation to deliver better quality RPA solutions.
-Very much based on an agile, test-driven development approach, UiPath Studio encourages continuous debugging of workflows.
-Several functions have been combined and improved to expose the necessary information during test execution, as well as enable root-cause analysis and remediation of exceptions.
+To illustrate, UiPath Studio encourages continuous debugging of workflows with an agile, test-driven development approach.
+For this reason, several functions have been combined and improved to expose the necessary information during test execution.
+As a result, Studio enables quick and simple root-cause analysis and remediation of exceptions.

 Make AI Real with Cognitive Capabilities

-We believe that RPA is on the journey to intelligent automation, so making AI real with improved cognitive capabilities is very exciting.
-Possibly the most exciting set of capabilities in UiPath’s platform expansion.
-In fact, when we visited UiPath’s Forward II annual conference in October 2018, there was more hype than reality about combining RPA with AI.
-Only one year later, during the Forward III conference, UiPath announced and demonstrated AI Fabric, integration with cognitive capabilities from its partner ecosystem, and AI-based applications on its UiPath Go!
-Marketplace.
+We believe that RPA is on the journey to intelligent automation.
+Hence, making AI real with improved cognitive capabilities is very exciting.
+In fact, it's possibly one of the most exciting set of capabilities in UiPath’s platform expansion.
+To illustrate, during UiPath’s Forward II conference in October 2018, there was more hype than reality about RPA with AI.
+Nevertheless, one year later, UiPath demonstrated AI Fabric, cognitive capabilities from partners, and AI applications on the UiPath Marketplace.

 UiPath is introducing cognitive capabilities to improve the following:

 - Process understanding